Tourist guy: Origin

 Shortly after 9/11, the image surfaced on the internet, spreading via spam emails.
 The emails would claim that the picture was found inside of a camera retrieved from the World Trade Center wreckage, alleging that the Federal Bureau of Investigation (FBI) had developed the picture for evidence and had recently released it online.

 Composition

 The image showed a man, dressed in a beanie, heavy jacket, and backpack, standing on the observation deck of the World Trade Center.
-Below him, a jet plane can be seen flying towards the building.
+Below him, Flight 11 can be seen flying towards the building.
 Because of its closeness and low altitude, it seems certain to collide with the tower.
 The picture was purported to be one taken mere seconds before the attacks on the World Trade Center began.

 Inconsistencies

 Hoaxapedia, the Museum of Hoaxes' online encyclopedia, lists some of the inconsistencies that ultimately confirmed that the photograph was a hoax.
 These include: